spoike/clientside-got-playground/README.md

 This version of the playground is using AngularJS and RequireJS as libraries for you to start up.
 It also has a unit test set up for you to get going with TDD.

+The data used for character bios is courtesy of this project: https://github.com/johnHackworth/GameOfThrones

 ## How To Dev

 1. Install [NodeJS w.
 NPM](http://nodejs.org/) if you haven't done so